 - Be labeled with the type of waste stream.

-Get free resources
+Get free recycling signs

 What if I have a food permit through the City of Austin?

 If you have a food permit, you are also required to fill out an organics plan.